hundredrabbits/thebook/north_pacific_logbook.md

 # Birds and nature

-Since we started sailing, I have become a bird nerd.
-Watching them brings me joy. **Attention restoration theory** says that people can concentrate better, and were less stressed after spending time in nature, or even looking at scenes of nature.
+Since we started sailing, I have become a bird nerd, watching them brings me joy. **Attention restoration theory** says that people can concentrate better, and were less stressed after spending time in nature, or even looking at scenes of nature.
 We have found this to be true for us, and observing birds has played a big part in it.

 Humans possess an innate tendency to seek connections with nature and other forms of life, is is thought to be rooted in our biology (Biophilia hypothesis).
 Observing nature, whether it be from a window out on a garden, during a walk in the park, or from the deck of a ship, brings us joy, and this positive psychological effect increases as the perceived biodiversity of the landscape increases.

 In Mexico, we glimpsed frigatebirds.
 They soar continously, seemingly immobile in the sky, their tails and wings giving them a distinctive 'W' silhouette in flight.
 They sleep in flight, as they only use one hemisphere of the brain at a time.
 An incredible adaptation.
 It is perhaps best that humans can't do this, as deep sleep is the only refuge of the brain in those obssessed with productivity.
-It's like with salarymen in Japan, if the trains ran all night instead of stopping at 0000 or 0100, they would never leave their desks.

 In the Western Pacific, near the equator, there were boobys.
 These birds have a reputation for not being very smart because they like to land on ships, and early mariners would eat them.
 Calling them stupid though is hardly fair, as it is in their nature to be trusting.
 Human beings, being cruel and opportunistic, are not worthy of their trust.
 A red-footed booby landed on Pino once, and spent the night with us.
-Had we not chased it away though, it would have covered a solar panel in putrid discharges.
+Had we not chased it away though, it would have covered our solar panel with its putrid discharges.

-In Fiji, I glimpsed the most beautiful bird I'd ever seen, a Fiji parrotfinch, with blackish feathering on its chin becoming dark blue on the lower throat and turquoise on the upper breast before fading into the bright green of the underparts.
-Coming from Canada, we don't have brightly-colored birds like these.
+In Fiji, I glimpsed the most beautiful bird I'd ever seen, a Fijian parrotfinch, with blackish feathering on its chin becoming dark blue on the lower throat and turquoise on the upper breast before fading into the bright green of the underparts.
 I saw it on a walk on the island, perched in a tree, its colours drew my eye and I could not look away.
 This bird had bewitched me, and did not know it.
 It went about its business, staying for a short time before flying off to enrapture other unsuspecting humans.

-This to say, we can only gain from protecting nature.
 We live in a time when much of it is under threat.
 Nature will always give, but it is up to us to learn to take less, and to protect it from the greedy.

 * * *